scrollwm/scrollfx/README.md

 that works at 60 Hz.
 If you need smoother animations, reduce this value.
 Use with caution to avoid crashes or performance issues.
 The default should work for most cases unless you have a very high refresh rate monitor.

+`style <clip|scale>`: Default is `clip`. `clip` keeps the resolution of the client and clips the container while animating.
+This leads to a part of the container showing the background when resizing containers to a smaller size, but at the same time, the content is always the same, making it easier to read. `scale`, instead, scales the content of the container to the animated size of the container.
+This makes transitions smoother, but the content may be deformed	while animating.

 `default`: defines the default animation curve.
 Follows the format explained below. default is `yes 300 var 3 [ 0.215 0.61 0.355 1 ]`